 Find a wedding seating chart app or tool

-Sure, you could spend your day with a bristol board, Post-It notes and Sharpies trying to cobble together a seating plan on your living room floor, but why not make life easy for yourself?
-Our seating chart tool will help you organize your guests without all the fuss (and save you a trip to Staples).
+Sure, you could spend your day with a bristol board, Post-It notes and Sharpies trying to cobble together a wedding seating plan on your living room floor, but why not make life easy for yourself?
+Our wedding seating chart tool will help you organize your guests without all the fuss (and save you a trip to Staples).
 It accounts for the size and shape of your room, tables and the number of guests you’re inviting.
 Once you’ve finished, you can export it into an email to your wedding planner to ask for suggestions.

 Consider different types of tables

 Tables come in all shapes and sizes - meaning different tables will suit certain amounts of guests.
-At weddings it is typical to have round tables that seat between eight and ten guests, but there are plenty of wedding reception seating arrangements outside of that.
+At weddings, it is typical to have round tables that seat between eight and ten guests, but there are plenty of wedding reception seating arrangements outside of that.
 Nowadays many couples are opting for longer rectangular tables, for a more intimate reception seating plan.
 Tip: when considering what type of tables you want at your reception also think about what catering serving style you’re going with.
-If you go with family style, you’ll probably want smaller groups at each table so that passing dishes around doesn’t get too chaotic.
+If you go with family-style, you’ll probably want smaller groups at each table so that passing dishes around doesn’t get too chaotic.

 Put yourselves first

-The guests of honour - AKA you and your new spouse - get first dibs on the seating chart.
+The guests of honour - AKA you and your new spouse - get first dibs on the wedding seating chart.
 Visit your wedding venue and find the perfect spot for your table, then plan where the rest of your guests will sit.
-At this point you’ll also want to decide what type of table you and partner will be seated at.
+At this point, you’ll also want to decide what type of table you and partner will be seated at.
 A private sweetheart table for just the two of you, a larger table with your wedding parties or table with only yourselves and your immediate family members are all options.

 Consider your most important guests

 Once you’ve figured out the ideal spot for you and your S.O., move on to your wedding’s VIPs.
 Who are they?
 The families, the bridesmaids and the groomsmen.
 Step one is getting input from family members and accommodating them first (can’t leave the grandparents without a good view).
-Next you can move onto your wedding party.
+Next, you can move on to your wedding party.
 Depending on how large it is, the bridesmaids and groomsmen can have separate tables that will seat them along with their own partners or plus ones.